Atticus29/dataJitsu/specs.md

 - [ ] Admin and moderators have a special area only they can access and do administrative things in
 - [ ] Separate and gitignore the admin email and password and then go back through and erase
 - [ ] Detect when the link url is different but other match specs are the same
-- [ ] Update the weight classes and belts of the matches that have already been made
 - [ ] Tests
   - [ ] Improve deleting a match test
   - [ ] Flesh out 'created match appears on table' test